Techsoft-Limited/b2b/README.md

 _Endpoint:_ /v1/status
 ### Sample http code
-Encrypt your values if not on VPS
+Encrypt values if not on VPS
 ``` json
 {
     "reference": ""